abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	 IN NAME FIELDS
   	 RETURNING Account(Id, Name, Phone), Opportunity(Id, Name, AccountId LIMIT 5)
   	 ```

+- **SOSL Tips**
+	- Results are evenly distributed among the returned objects, ig a limit is set on the entiure query.
+Limits can also be set per individual object.

 - **Dynamic SOQL & SOSL**
 	- Syntax: construct string with query line
    ```apex